oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/create-share/create-share.md

     ![The recipient is created.](images/recipient-created.png)

 9. Click **Create** to create and publish the data share.
 The **Provide Share** page is displayed.
 Two information boxes are displayed briefly to indicate that the share is created and that publishing is in progress.
 The **training_share** is displayed along with its details such as the entity type, owner, shared objects, and the recipients.
 Note the status of the share is **Unpublished**.
-It will take few minutes to publish it depending on the size of the table in the share.
+It will take a few minutes to publish it depending on the size of the table in the share.

     ![The data share is created.](images/share-created.png)